elan-ev/studip-opencast-plugin/INSTALL.md

 - Stud.IP >= Version 5.1
 - Opencast >= Version 13.1

+## PHP

+Make sure the memory limit for your Stud.IP cronjobs is at least 256M, or the cronjobs for this plugin might fail.

 ## Configure Opencast

 Refer to the [Opencast documentation](https://docs.opencast.org) for instructions on how to configure your version of the Opencast system.